 - A stone patio adds significant thermal mass and buffers outside temperatures around the home.
 Stone pavers make a thermal mass battery from which the house derives heat during the fall and early winter and melts snow early and allows microclimate gardening in planter beds.

-- Use rocks in your landscaping and install water features, ponds or swimming pools in places where they will create a desirable microclimate (keeping your yard cooler in the summer and warmer in the colder months).
+- Rocks create a desirable microclimate (keeping your yard cooler in the summer and warmer in the colder months).

 Share with someone that could use some advice in this post or save some taxes